Want to make home made kimchi? Here’s an easy recipe to follow.

 If you need to see a more detailed process through photos here they are:

-Soak the napa cabbage until it’s soft and limp like this:
+Soak the napa cabbage until it’s soft and limp like the photo below.

-Step 7. all the ingredients are mixed into the paste:
+Step 7: All the ingredients mixed into the paste.

-Do you like how I put them in mason jars (these, in case you want the same ones)?
-It’s my korean heritage combined with twelve years of living in the South. ;)
+Do you like how I put them in mason jars?
+It’s my Korean heritage combined with twelve years of living in the South. ;)

 Kimchi is definitely an acquired taste.
 One that Jacob has not acquired yet. haha